arria-nlg/index-arria-workshop/README.md

 The application is built around three main APIs:

 ## IBM Investment Portfolio
 The IBM Investment Portfolio stores information about a user's investment portfolios, including how many holdings they have and in which companies.
+This service is able to catalogue changes in the portfolio over time, but in this demo we're just going to use the most recent data.

 ## IBM Instrument Analytics
 An API which takes in portfolio information and uses IBM Algorithmics pricing models to judge how much each holding is theoretically worth.
 This API supports all major asset classes, including equity, fixed income, forwards & futures, options, interest rate products, credit derivatives, indexes and structured products.
+Instrument Analytics can calculate a lot of different factors about holdings.
 Our application will use this analytics to value the holdings in the current financial market.

 ## Arria NLG Studio
 Arria NLG Studio is a web application allowing users to build and deploy natural language generation systems.
 Studio can be used to produce reports for any vertical and follows a methodology that makes it easy to get started and natural to build up report complexity.
 We will use Studio to build an API that can describe the value of a portfolio.